KristianLyng/varnishfoo/chapter-2.rst

 .. image:: img/chromium-dev-incognito.png

 The extra request is gone.
-Regardless of browser choice, your testing environment should be devoid of most extensions and let you easily get rid of all cookies.
+Regardless of browser choice, your test environment should be devoid of most extensions and let you easily get rid of all cookies.